benbenbang/pre-commit-golang/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Acknowledgments
+This project is based on [dnephin/pre-commit-golang](https://github.com/dnephin/pre-commit-golang), originally created by Daniel Nephin.
+It has been substantially modified and modernized.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.